Strengthening Local Capacities for Equitable Energy Transition in Indonesia’s Provinces

 The mission entailed visiting the province of South Sulawesi – which has a complex socio-economic fabric comprising of relatively high electrification rate, dependence on Java-Bali grid system, new industrial parks and zones upcoming, nickel mining and smelting industries relying on captive coal, agriculture-based livelihoods, some rural districts and islands lacking access to electricity, along with a strong interest in transitioning to renewable energy-based independent grid system.

 The team conducted meetings with sub-national and local government to determine the kinds of support needed to integrate socio-economic aspects into regional energy and development planning.
-Additional consultations were held with a Technical and Vocational Institution, a local NGO, women’s organization, among others.
+Additional consultations were held with a Vocational Training Center, Polytechnic Ujung Pandang, Industry and Trading Agency, local electricity utility company, KOPEL (local NGO), women’s agency, among others.

 Identifying Interventions for more local and inclusive energy transition outcomes